stecohen/WbxDevCDRs/README.md

-Macro to send Call Detailled Reports to a cloud destination Allows data to be posted to a Webex Space, or to a HTTP Server (such as Power Bi)
+Macro to send Call Detailled Reports to a cloud destination Allows data to be posted to a Webex Space, or to a HTTP Server (such as Power Bi) The following items are needed, depending on the enabled services.

-Does not require all questions to be completed for data to be captured, any data entered will be used for processing.

-The following items are needed, depending on the enabled services.

 **Webex Space**